pollen-robotics/reachy2-docs/content/vr/getting-started/installation.md

 ---
 title: "Installation"
-description: ""
+description: "How to install the VR teleoperation application"
-lead: "How to install the VR teleoperation application"
+lead: "How to install the VR teleoperation application on your computer"
 date: 2023-08-21T16:00:11+02:00
 lastmod: 2023-08-21T16:00:11+02:00
 type: docs